How Car Insurance Companies Determine Salvage Value

 Keep in mind that the car’s repaired trade-in value and the value of a salvage vehicle differ.
 You will never be able to get as much for your car as the original cost.
 According to the IRS, if the car has a five-year life, and is purchased at $30,000, then the straight-line depreciation method reduces the car’s value by about $5,000 per usage year.

-According to this method, the car’s salvage value for accounting purposes is about $5,000 at the end of its useful life.
+According to this method, the salvage value of cars for accounting purposes is about $5,000 at the end of its useful life.
 In reality, the salvage value is realized by the sum total of its parts.
 Depending upon the condition of the car’s inner operating parts and body, the owner may realize more or less than its depreciated and anticipated salvage value.

 A car insurer usually requires the insured to sign over the car’s title in the event of a total loss.